Safe-DS/API-Editor/package-parser/documentation.md

 # Generate Annotations

 This part of the package parser deals with the automatic generation of annotations that should help the user to quickly and efficiently correct various problems in an API.
-For this purpose, data from previously analyzed code is used and the generated annotations are stored in a json file.
+For this purpose, data from previously analyzed code is used and the generated annotations are stored in a JSON file.